espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

     county                     0
     dtype: int64

-From that we can see that the columns school proximity and the commercial property have missing values which are 10 % of the values for the commercial property and 20 % for the school proximity.

-In the next step we will have a closer look on those values to find how to deal with them.
+The above table illustrate that the school proximity and commercial property columns have are 10% and 20% of the values respectively.
+The next step will have a closer look on those values and find how to deal with them.

 #### Possible Reason for Missing Values

 For recall , let us note what are three main reason for missing values in the data according to the mechanism of missingness.

 - Missing completely at Random:  is defined as when the probability that the data are missing is not related to either the specific value which is supposed to be obtained or the set of observed responses.

 - Missing at Random : ) is a more realistic assumption for the studies performed in the anesthetic field.
 Data are regarded to be MAR when the probability that the responses are missing depends on the set of observed responses, but is not related to the specific missing values which is expected to be obtained.

-- Missing not at Random: If the characters of the data do not meet those of MCAR or MAR, then they fall into the category of missing not at random (MNAR).
+- Missing not at Random: if the characters of the data do not meet those of MCAR or MAR, then they fall into the category of missing not at random (MNAR).

 Upon looking at the dataset, there seems to be a valid reason for the missing values in the two columns, there seems to be missing at random.
-So now, we cannot decide the best method to deal with those missing values after looking at each variable separately.
+So now, a decision cannot be made about the best method to deal with those missing values before looking at each variable separately.

-Next we will analyze correlation between variables and the target variable , then we will analyze each variable separately.
+The next section will analyze the correlation between each attributes and the target variable, the an analysis of each variable will be conducted.
 ### Correlation Analysis

 ```python